Your Customer Journey Map is Messier Than You Think

 Here are more benefits of customer journey mapping:

 • Streamline the user experience: Your team can pinpoint opportunities to enhance each customer interaction.
-Set up automated workflows to send tailored messages when customers take a specific action, like visit a particular landing page or sign up for a demo.
+Set up automated workflows to send tailored messages when customers take a specific action, like visiting a particular landing page or signing up for a demo.

 • Identify operational inefficiencies: Reducing costs is just as important as earning more revenue.
 Customer journey mapping helps you replace repetitive processes with automation.
 Use sales automation to update deals and create tasks in your CRM automatically.